zellerede/simple-cli-args/README.md

 #### Using pip
     pip install simple_cli_args

-or, with your intended python command in place of `python`
+or, with your intended python command in place of `python3`

-    python -m pip install simple_cli_args
+    python3 -m pip install simple_cli_args

 #### Using setuptools
 Simply issue in the main directory of the cloned git repository: